 Mandatory Evacuation Order

 All of our properties are in Evacuation Zone A, so if an evacuation order goes into place, that will include all of our guests.
 To reduce strain on residents, please do your best to evacuate as early as you can.
-The SC governor might enact lane reversals to speed up evacuation.
+The South Carolina governor might enact lane reversals to speed up evacuation.
 Never enter a lane reversal pattern unless you are directed to by law enforcement!

 Major evacuation routes from the Myrtle Beach area are below: